Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Matrix Adaptive Methods

-To recover the square-root-free update in \Cref{eq:root_free_update}, we approximate the update in \Cref{eq:blr_gauss} with by [1] using a delta approximation at $\vmu$ to approximate the expectations highlighted in red, [2] replacing the Hessian with the outer product $\vH$ as it coincides with our empirical Fisher in the unscaled case shown in \eqref{eq:fim_appro_hess}, and [3] introducing an extra learning rate $\stepsize_2$ to compensate for the error of the curvature approximation.
-By using the delta approximation, we can use the NGD update derived for the Bayesian problem in \Cref{eq:viopt} to solve the non-Bayesian problem in \Cref{eq:optobj}.
-This Bayesian formulation unveils the Gaussian approximation hidden in square-root-free updates as the NGD update recovers the square-root-free method.
-This is possible when we view the update from a second-order perspective as we strengthen the perspective in \Cref{sec:second_order}.
-If the loss is scaled, we can replace the outer product with our empirical Fisher as a proper Hessian/curvature approximation (c.f. \Cref{sec:second_order}).
+To recover the root-free update in \Cref{eq:root_free_update}, we approximate the update in \Cref{eq:blr_gauss} with by [1] using a delta approximation at $\vmu$ to approximate the expectations highlighted in red, [2] replacing the Hessian with the outer product $\vH$ as it is a Hessian approximation (e.g., $\mathcal{H}=\vH$) in the unscaled case shown in Eq.~\eqref{eq:fim_appro_hess}, and [3] introducing an extra learning rate $\stepsize_2$ to compensate for the error of the curvature approximation.
+By using the delta approximation, we can use the NGD update derived for the Bayesian problem in Eq.~\eqref{eq:viopt} to solve the non-Bayesian problem in Eq.~\eqref{eq:optobj}.
+This formulation\footnote{See \citet{lin2023simplifying} for a (non-Bayesian) manifold optimization formulation, where they view a Gaussian approximation with a non-constant mean as a PD submanifold.
+Newton's method can be viewed as Riemannian gradient descent on an augmented PD submanifold by embedding the Gaussian into the submanifold. } unveils the Gaussian approximation hidden in square-root-free updates as the NGD update recovers the square-root-free method.
+If the loss is scaled, we can replace the outer product with our empirical Fisher as a proper curvature approximation such as $\mathcal{H}= \tilde{\vF}_{\text{scaled}}$ (c.f.
+Sec.~\ref{sec:second_order}).
+Moreover, we recover the update rule (Eq.~\eqref{eq:adaptive_root_free}) to incorporate curvature information from previous iterations (e.g., by an exponentially moving average when $\gamma=1$) for mini-batch training.

-\paragraph{Examples} Many square-root-free adaptive gradient methods can be derived from this update rule.
-For example, \Cref{eq:adaptive_root_free} becomes the update of full-matrix AdaGrad update without the square root when $\gamma=0$:
+\paragraph{Examples} Many square-root-free adaptive gradient methods can be derived from this update rule when the curvature approximation is the outer product (i.e., $\mathcal{H}=\vH$).
+For example, \Cref{eq:adaptive_root_free} becomes the update of square-root-free full-AdaGrad when $\gamma=0$:

 When $\vS=\mathrm{diag}(\vs)$ is diagonal, the update of \eqref{eq:adaptive_root_free} becomes